Angola defends barring Islamic groups, denies persecution

 Ja said the around 900,000 Muslims in the country were feeling persecuted and called the government's argument over legal requirements "a subterfuge to ban Islam".

-He said his organization had enough members and covered enough territory to quality for registration.
+He said his organisation had enough members and covered enough territory to quality for registration.
 "It is a way to ban a religion they think threatens Angolan culture," he added.

 Many Muslims settled in Angola after arriving from West African countries after 1992, when President Jose Eduardo dos Santos' MPLA government abandoned Marxism.
 Many fled political persecution at home, others came to work in diamond fields in eastern Angola.